Convergence of Invariant Graph Networks: Introduction

 The high level question we are interested in is the convergence and stability of GNNs.
 In particular, given a sequence of graphs sampled from some generative models, does a GNN performed on them also converge to a limiting object?
 This problem has been considered recently, however, so far, the studies \citep{ruiz2020graphon,keriven2020convergence} focus on the convergence of \emph{spectral GNNs}, which encompasses several models \citep{bruna2013spectral,defferrard2016convolutional} including GCNs with order-1 filters \citep{kipf2016semi}.
 However, it is known that the expressive power of GCN is limited.
 Given that 2(k)-IGN is strictly more powerful than GCN \citep{xu2018powerful} in terms of separating graphs\footnote{In terms of separating graphs, $\text{$k$-IGN}>\text{$2$-IGN}=\text{GIN}>\text{GCN}$ for $k>2$. } and its ability to achieve universality, it is of great interest to study the convergence of such powerful GNN.
+In fact, it is posted as an open question in \citet{keriven2021universality} to study convergence for models more powerful than spectral GNNs and higher order GNNs.
+This is the question we aim to study in this paper.

 \textbf{Contributions.} We present the first convergence study of the powerful $k$-IGNs (strictly more powerful than the Spectral GNN which previous work studied).
 We first analyze the building block of IGNs: linear equivariant layers, and develop a stability result for such layers.
 The case of $2$-IGN is proved via case analysis while the general case of $k$-IGN uses a novel interpretation of the linear equivariant layers which we believe is of independent interest.